Smoking in Bollywood: Smoking ban

 The ban yet received support from the Indian public, in addition to support from some Bollywood actors and actresses.
 Famous actors and actresses like Vivek Oberoi and Urmila Matondkar participated in public service announcements that talked about the benefits of avoiding tobacco, such as Urmila's advertisement that said, "Every cigarette reduces life by three minutes.
 Isn't that scary?
 If you're not scared, then you are not brave, you are foolish."
 In addition, other actors joined the WHO campaign in India to reduce tobacco use.

-However, the smoking ban was also highly opposed by most in the film industries.
+However, the smoking ban was strongly opposed by some in the film industry.
 How can such a ban be imposed?" asked a film director, Shabana Azmi.
 "Films are not made in a vacuum – they are reflections of life.
 How can a character not be shown as smoking a cigarette if the script so demands?"
 Many actors, directors, and producers argued that the ban on smoking in film would be a direct impingement on their artistic freedoms, which in turn would be a violation of their democratic rights.
-Many in Bollywood also believed that their films didn't directly impact the public because smoking is viewed as a superficial prop, not a possible negative influence.
+Many in Bollywood also believed that their films didn't directly affect the public because smoking is viewed as a superficial prop, not a possible negative influence.
 A number of producers also argued that the government should instead focus their efforts on the nationwide public smoking ban that went into effect on 2 October 2008.

 The Delhi High Court subsequently overturned the ban in January 2009, citing that the ban was a form of censorship that restricted the right to freedom of speech.

 Films

 In India, films are a "national obsession."
-This obsession is translated into the 800+films produced and the millions of viewers per year.
-As aforementioned, of the industries in Indian cinema, Bollywood saturates the international and national arena to a greater degree; it is a part of and influences Indian culture.
-This popularity can have negative consequences when tobacco usage in the films can influence the Indian population's habits.
+This obsession is translated into 800+films being produced for millions of viewers every year.
+As aforementioned, Bollywood captures the whims and likes of international and national arena to a greater degree.
+Therefore it is bound to have its influence on Indian culture as well.
+This popularity can sometimes have negative consequences when tobacco usage is promoted in films.
+It can directly influence Indian population's daily habits.

 The trend of tobacco usage in the Indian film industry began in the 1950s.
 For Bollywood, the trend began a bit later in the 1970s.
 Since its introduction of tobacco in its films, Bollywood's image of tobacco has been anything but negative.
-Since the 1970s to now, Bollywood films have glamorised tobacco by ascribing certain cultural meanings and ideas to the products.
+Since the 1970s till now, Bollywood films have glamorised tobacco usage by ascribing certain cultural meanings and ideas to the products.
 The tobacco industry's or the filmmaker's implementation of tobacco in Bollywood films creates images and texts that incorporate false cultural associations and benefits.
 As film culture changes, the cultural meanings for tobacco use transform with it.
 Over time, the principle associations of tobacco in Bollywood have been the villain, the working class, healthiness, attractiveness, and independence.
 Listed below is a brief synopsis of a couple Bollywood films that have famous smoking scenes or songs throughout time.